 Average Weather in Springfield Missouri, United States

-In Springfield, the temperature typically varies from 26°F to 89°F over the course of the year, and is rarely below 9°F or above 97°F.
+In Springfield, the summers are hot, muggy, and wet; the winters are chilly; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 26°F to 89°F and is rarely below 9°F or above 97°F.

 The hot season lasts for 3.5 months, from June 1 to September 17, with an average daily high temperature above 79°F. The hottest day of the year is July 25, with an average high of 89°F and low of 69°F.